 Risk Area Key Control Activities Comments Further Controls Identified Notwithstanding this, current processes and procedures documentation in relation to accounting activities are not centrally held in some instances.
-It is believed that updated accounting procedures manuals be prepared by each applicable area (as required), and be authorised by the respective Director. ix.
-A reconciliation of aged receivables t control accounts is prepared monthly an management approval documented.
-An Aged Trail Balance for sundry debtors is Nil. x.
+It is believed that updated accounting procedures manuals be prepared by each applicable area (as required), and be ix.
+A reconciliation of aged receivables t control accounts is prepared monthly an management approval documented. , Nil. x.
 Procedures exist to ensure receipts ar recorded in the correct period.
 Receipts are date based in the corporate software system, and as such, are automatically posted in the correct period.
 In respect of outstations, direct deposits are also journalled in the correct period where practical.
 Nil.
 Finance staff as part of the end of month process will ensure where practical that all receipts applicable to a particular period (via the property system) are posted to that period plus accordingly any accruals as deemed appropriate. xi.
 Significant overdue customer account are investigated by management an actions taken documented. , Nil.